 Matches may be made in heaven, but heaven does not decide your wedding venue, and deciding on a location for your nuptials can be quite a task.
-For those looking to tie the knot in dreamy, surreal locations, or in peaceful, exclusive spots, destination weddings might be a saviour.
-Since weddings are all about relaxing and celebrating the onset of a new journey, isn't it better to leave the planning and execution to professional, experienced planners?
-Have a look at our ideal destination wedding locations in India.
+For those looking to tie the knot in dreamy, surreal locations, or in peaceful, exclusive spots, destination weddings might be a savior.
+Since weddings are all about relaxing and celebrating the onset of a new journey, isn’t it better to leave the planning and execution to professional, experienced planners?
+Have a look at our ideal locations for a Destination Wedding in India.
 And remember, the best weddings aren’t necessarily the most expensive!

 The City of Lakes and Palaces, Udaipur beckons all those young couples who prefer tying the knot in a grand affair, with the Aravalli hills making for a jaw-dropping backdrop.
 As epithet suggests, lakes and palaces are in abundance in the city.
 An array of palaces can be availed as accommodation, the more extravagant being Taj Lake Palace, Lalit Laxmi Vilas Palace, Devi Garh, Shikarbadi and Fateh Prakash Palace.

 Taj Lake Palace is a palace hotel made of marble, submerged halfway in Lake Pichola.
 Although it isn’t suitable for those on a budget, the slightly quirky setting (in the midst of the lake) can make you fall in love all over again.
 The main courtyard of the Zenana Mahal is also a good venue to host a few functions.
 For those who dream of getting married like royals, this is the right place to be, having witnessed hundreds of royal weddings in the past.
 An evening at the Zenana Palace would be unforgettable, thanks to the fountains and pavilions, candlelit tables and music that goes hand in hand with the royal feeling.